kllrthr/doc_page/README.md

 Navigate to /admin/config/content/doc and enter the url for the documentation page source.
 This for is also linked from the Configuration page.

-Documentation should no be shown on: /doc
+These are the pages set up so far:
+- /home
+- /gettingstarted
+- /documentation
+- /enrollment
+- /contingency

-Create an url alias if you want a different url for this page.
+Create an url alias if you want a different url for any of these pages.